Bill McDermott

-William R. McDermott (born August 18, 1961) is an American businessman and is currently CEO of ServiceNow.
+William R. McDermott (born August 18, 1961) is an American businessman and CEO of ServiceNow.
 Before ServiceNow, he was the CEO of the technology company SAP SE.
 During his tenure as co-CEO and CEO, SAP's market value increased from $39 billion to $156 billion.
 McDermott, along with Joanne Gordon, wrote a memoir, Winners Dream: A Journey from Corner Store to Corner Office, and was awarded a gold medal for business memoir of the year by the Axiom Business Book Awards.
-McDermott began his role as CEO of ServiceNow in November, 2019.
+McDermott began his role as CEO of ServiceNow in November 2019.

 Early years

 Bill McDermott was born in Amityville on Long Island, where he also grew up.
 He is one of four children to Kathleen and Bill McDermott and a grandson to Naismith Memorial Basketball Hall of Fame player Bobby McDermott.

-At age 16, he bought the Amityville Country Delicatessen in Long Island for $7,000.
+At age 16, he bought the Amityville Country Delicatessen on Long Island for $7,000.

 Education

 McDermott studied Business Management at Dowling College.
 His deli business helped him pay for his undergraduate education.
 After completing his undergraduate studies, McDermott attended Northwestern University's Kellogg School of Management where he earned his MBA, and then completed the Executive Development Program at the Wharton School of Business.